-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
-Scope: Limited to Unduplicated Student Group(s) level.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Dashboard, our ELPI status remained orange at 38.3%.
+39.0% of LTELs made progress.
+Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
+Scope: Limited to Unduplicated Student Group(s) needed.
+Students will receive individualized support based on their specific English proficiency level.
 We use an in collaboration with students and families.
 Implementing our Designated and Integrated English language development (ELD) is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
 ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
 Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
 We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their reclassification rate.
-This action is provided on a limited basis. as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+This action is provided on a limited basis. monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-1.8 Action: Professional Development to Support English Learners and LTELs Need: According to the CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Indicator (ELPI).
-We also examined our reclassification rate trend and did a needs assessment on our LTELs.
-To address this need, we will provide professional development opportunities for teachers to enhance their skills in addressing diverse learning needs.
+1.7 Action: Professional Development to Support English Learners and LTELs Need: According to the 2023 CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Indicator (ELPI).
+We also examined our reclassification rate trend and did a needs To address this need, we will provide professional development opportunities for teachers to enhance their skills in addressing diverse learning needs.
 This may involve workshops, seminars, or collaborative learning communities focused on effective instructional practices.
 Our English learners will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
-This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
-Trainings could We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
-Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA Dashboard ELPI, as well
+This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
+Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA